BEEN THERE: I saw Olympic Stadium while traveling through Canada in 1987.

 As is/was the case in Exhibition Stadium, the extreme oblong shape of this stadium was due to the much longer length of the gridiron in the Canadian Football League: 480 feet (160 yards) altogether, rather than 360 feet (120 yards).
-It had a very large lower deck and an upper deck that stretched far beyond the center field fence, much like Baltimore's Memorial Stadium, except that the much smaller second-deck overhang.
+It had a very large lower deck and an upper deck that stretched far beyond the center field fence, much like Baltimore's Memorial Stadium, except that the lower-deck overhang was much smaller: 25% vs. 60%.
 The original capacity for baseball games was almost 60,000, the fifth biggest in the majors for most of its lifetime.

 Major renovations began in 1991, as the lower deck in center field was removed in preparation for the installation of a new, much bigger scoreboard.
 (That section had had a steeper pitch than the rest of the lower deck.)
 Coincidentally, in September of that year a large chunk of concrete fell from the roof, forcing the Expos to play their last 13 home games on the road.
 When the 1992 season began, the outfield sections of the (shrunken) upper deck were closed, reducing the official capacity to less than 44,000.
 (It was raised to 46,500 in 1993.)
 In addition, a big chunk was carved out of the grandstand in back of home plate and along the foul lines in each corner, so that the diamond and the outfield fences could be moved back by about forty feet.
 This was done to bring fans closer to the action, but fans right in back of home plate sat 15 feet above the field, like at the Metrodome.
 Nice try, but it still didn't feel like real baseball.
 Meanwhile, most of the lower deck beyond the foul poles was severed from the rest of the grandstand and swiveled to a position just in back of the outfield fence.
 These retractable "bleachers" filled in the huge amount of open space beyond center field.
 Finally, the bullpens were moved into the very wide and exceptionally long "alleys" between the stands and the foul lines in each corner.
 For most of this stadium's history, the bullpens had been located beyond the fence in in right-center and left-center fields.